Russia back in investors' focus after weekend mutiny

 "If the uncertainty escalates, you're going to see Treasuries get a bid, gold will get a bid and the Japanese yen tends to gain in situations like this," Krosby said, mentioning typical safe-haven assets that investors buy when risks rise.

-Alastair Winter, Global Investment Strategist at Argyll Europe said that while the de-escalation meant markets may now not react much, "Putin has clearly been weakened and there will be more developments."
+Alastair Winter, Global Investment Strategist at Argyll Europe said that while the de-escalation meant markets may now not react strongly, "Putin has clearly been weakened and there will be more developments."

+Federal Reserve Chairman Jerome Powell gave testimony last week in which he signaled more interest rate hikes ahead.

-Some saw little reaction as the situation seemed defused.
-Rich Steinberg, chief market strategist at the Colony Group in Boca Raton, Florida, said that "markets will kind of treat this as another geopolitical risk" and "some frayed nerves were calmed in the short run" by the de-escalation.
-(Reporting by Lananh Nguyen, Sinead Cruise, Megan Davies; writing by Megan Davies; Editing by David Gregorio)
+Rich Steinberg, chief market strategist at the Colony Group in Boca Raton, Florida, predicted that "markets will kind of treat this as another geopolitical risk".

+Tina Fordham, founder of Fordham Global Foresight, said she expected little immediate impact.

+"But there is more sensitivity and awareness by market participants that this increase in internal tension in Russia could translate into a markets event - there will be some cautious watching," she said.
+(Reporting by Lananh Nguyen, Sinead Cruise, Megan Davies and Karin Strohecker; writing by Megan Davies; Editing by David Gregorio and David Goodman)